 For Disney, that includes the newly-announced Disney Hulu XP, which the company describes as its first step toward convergence.
 Hulu inventory was previously kept separate from Disney properties (meaning buyers needed to have an ESPN deal, Hulu deal, et cetera), but through a partnership with The Trade Desk, advertisers can now programmatically execute digital upfront commitments across all of Disney’s inventory — ABC, Freeform, National Geographic, FX, ESPN and Hulu — through a single access point with one deal ID.

-Disney’s decision to automate and centralize its inventory is likely to win over brands who have toward an audience-first approach.
+Disney’s decision to automate and centralize its inventory is likely to win over brands who have grown frustrated with the upfronts.
+Its investment also underscores growing trends in the TV marketplace, as advertisers shift budget away from content-first strategies and toward an audience-first approach.
 To that end, Disney is investing in ways that would allow a brand such as P&G, for instance, to pair its data segments on “moms” with Disney’s “family” segments programmatically.

 In other words, Disney is building out new technology for the upfronts, which are forever changed following accelerated trends borne of the pandemic.